About our graduate programs:

 Three degree-granting graduate programs are offered:

-All programs emphasize a cross-cultural comparative study of religions and use interdisciplinary approaches as appropriate to religious studies, such as history, political science, anthropology, sociology, comparative literature, and philosophy.
-Undergraduate and master’s programs provide a general orientation toward religious studies, while the doctoral program offers specialized training leading to professions in teaching and research.
+Our programs emphasize the cross-cultural comparative study of religions and employ interdisciplinary approaches as appropriate to the academic study of religion, including history, political science, anthropology, sociology, comparative literature, philosophy, and intensive language training.
+Undergraduate and master’s programs provide a general orientation toward religious studies, while the doctoral program offers specialized training leading to academic professions in teaching and research.

-This program is for students preparing for university teaching and research or other careers for which a doctoral degree is desirable.
+This program is for appropriate for students applying with a B.A whose career path includes university teaching and research or other professions for which a doctoral degree in religious studies is desirable.

 For more information: